Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 Translation of Sayyed Qutb Arabic Statement

-The orientation of the Muslim Brotherhood and the Delusion of Establishing an Islamic State (Khilafah)
+The Orientation of the Muslim Brotherhood and the Delusion of Establishing an Islamic State (Khilafah)

 Armed Groups Form of Destabilization